 |

-Amy Caldwell, Associate Editorial Director: Amy has been at Beacon Press since 1995.
+Amy Caldwell, Editorial Director: Amy has been at Beacon Press since 1995.
 She acquires in religion, with special emphases on interfaith issues; the relation between politics, culture, and religion; and how Americans live out their religious beliefs.
 She also acquires in science and society, as well as narrative nonfiction/memoir.
 Titles include:

 - Interfaith Leadership, Sacred Ground: Pluralism, Prejudice and the Promise of America, and Acts of Faith: The Story of an American Muslim, the Struggle for the Soul of a Generation by Eboo Patel